The Alexandrian

 How have others interpreted these rules?

 HOLMES: Holmes’s revision/clean-up of the rules in 1977 used the same values for turn-based movement.
 But he radically revised combat.
 The 1977 Basic Set states, “Each turn is ten minutes except during combat where there are ten melee rounds per turn, each round lasting ten seconds.”
 (Or is that not a revision after all?
-Assuming that there’s a “combat turn” which lasts for one minute and is divided up into 10 rounds of 6 seconds each would be another way of resolving the inconsistent use of the term “turn” in the OD&D manuals and supplements.)
+Assuming that there’s a “combat turn” which lasts for one D&D Basic Set (1979) - Eric J. Holmesminute and is divided up into 10 rounds of 6 seconds each would be another way of resolving the inconsistent use of the term “turn” in the OD&D manuals and supplements.)
 This has a minimal impact on how far characters can move in a single round, but the exact values are no longer calculable from the base values: “Movement (if any) is usually at a sprint; an unarmored man can move 20 feet per melee round, a fully armored man only 10 feet.”

 SWORDS & WIZARDRY: This retro clone of OD&D oddly chooses to explicitly contradict the OD&D movement rules by stating that a walking character (traveling at speed x 20 feet) cannot map or observe their surroundings carefully.
 It instead creates a new half-speed category where mapping is permitted.
 It also fails to provide any clarification of whether or not one can move and attack in a single combat round.
 It defines walking speed in a round as being equal to 1/10th walking speed in a turn, but it also defines a “combat” movement rate equal to 1/20th the walking speed in a turn (which would be equivalent to 1 combat move in my interpretation above).

-(Looking through both Swords & Wizardry and Swords & Wizardry: White Box, I’m actually really surprised at how many rules they just make up out of wholecloth.
+(Looking through both Swords & Wizardry and Swords & Wizardry: White Box, I’m actually really surprised at how many rules they just make up out of whole cloth.
 Even more surprising are the number of rules which are just flat-out wrong.
 I often talk about how open to interpretation the OD&D rules, but S&W routinely ignores the stuff that isn’t open for interpretation.
 And even some of the stuff that is open to interpretation is instead rendered in some completely different way lying far outside the gray area of the original rules.
 I just always assumed that the retro clones would look more like clones and less like cousins.)

 Back to Reactions to OD&D